ariffnii/web-gayuh-net/README.md

 - Arif Rahmaanul hakim as backend
 - Fathur Rahman Sidiq as backend
 - Shandy Fakri as frontend
-- Muhammad Fakri Al-Farizi as ui & ux desigm
+- Muhammad Fakri Al-Farizi as ui & ux designer

 ## How to clone this project